Welcome to the November 2020 edition of Mitchell Charlesworth’s charity newsletter.

 As always, we hope you find the articles in this issue useful.
 If you have any suggestions for topics for inclusion in future editions, please do let us know.
 If you have any questions about any of the articles, or would like to arrange a meeting, please contact one of our charity partners here.

-- Mitchell Charlesworth appointed by Michael Carrick Foundation and British American Football Association
+Mitchell Charlesworth has been appointed by Michael Carrick Foundation and the British American Football Association (BAFA) to provide a range